Material-Blazor/Material.Blazor/articles/AnimatedNavigation.md

 </MBAnimatedNavigation>
 ```

-The Blazor MDC website uses the following code to animate everything except for the top app bar and drawer:
+The Material.Blazor website uses the following code to animate everything except for the top app bar and drawer:

 ```html
 <MBAnimatedNavigation>